 However, research suggests that the human body converts ALA to EPA and DHA at low rates1-5 (although the rate of conversion differs between individuals and females – generally speaking – convert more efficiently than males 1).
 What’s more, several studies have indicated that vegans have the lowest blood concentrations of EPA and DHA (in terms of both red blood cells and plasma) compared to vegetarians and non-vegetarians6-8.
 I believe it’s likely that lower blood concentrations of these long-chain fatty acids reflect lower overall tissue levels: human9 and animal models10-11 indicate that this may be the case.

-I think we can deduce that vegans are synthesising a decent amount of EPA and DHA through ALA from the fact that they don’t seem to suffer from neurological/cardiological problems early in life.
-I am not aware of any case reports on vegans in the scientific literature describing a medical problem which could be attributed to a deficiency of long-chain omega-3.
+I think we can deduce that most vegans are synthesising enough EPA and DHA through ALA for basic physiological requirements from the fact that they don’t seem to suffer from neurological/cardiological problems early in life.
+I am not aware of any case reports on vegans (or non-vegans for that matter) in the scientific literature describing a medical problem which could be attributed to a deficiency of long-chain omega-3.

 However, it's less clear whether supplementing vegan diets with long-chain omega-3 could lead to better health in middle-age and older adulthood – especially in relation to cognitive and cardiovascular outcomes.
 Additionally, there are concerns about low levels of DHA in pregnant and breastfeeding women; in terms of the impact this may have on the development and cognitive skills of their children.